darkmetrics/CPI/README.md

 # CPI
-Parsing and prediction of russian CPI
+Parsing and prediction of russian CPI.